Japan, US to hold security talks before Kishida meets Biden | Politics

 "We will discuss strengthening of deterrence and response capability of the Japan-US alliance as we take into consideration our new strategy documents," Hamada told reporters.

-Kishida on Wednesday said his talks with Biden will underscore the strength of the Japan-US alliance and highlight closer cooperation between the countries under Japan's new security and defense strategies adopted last month.
+Kishida on Wednesday said his talks with Biden will underscore the strength of the Japan-US alliance and highlight closer cooperation between the countries under Japan's new security and defence strategies adopted last month.

 Kishida said coordination with other G-7 leaders ahead of the Hiroshima summit he will host in May is a key purpose of his trip, but Japanese officials said their talks will also focus on security and military cooperation.